-Fontainebleau Nature Trail is a 1.7 mile lightly trafficked loop trail located near Ocean Springs, MS that features a river.
+Fontainebleau Nature Trail is a 1.7 mile lightly trafficked loop trail located near Ocean Springs, Mississippi that features a river.
 The trail is good for all skill levels and primarily used for hiking, walking, nature trips, and birding.

 I biked the trail in 45 minutes with little looking around.
 At back end of the out and back it meets up with a 12ft wide firebreak.
 This is not part of the trail.
 I didn't walk it yet to time it.
 I don't have an iPhone to GPS the trail but I'll attach some pics of the posted trail sign.
 This is a 3/4 mile long Loop Trail.
 There is a 1/2 mile out and back Forest Trail about halfway around the loop.
 The first 300 yards of the loop is wheelchair accessible and takes you as far as the first overlook on Davis Bayou.
 Mtn bikes can access with 1 area that you'll have to carry the bike.